 I’ve spent way too much time this evening trying to get some very basic things working.
 I don’t have anyone to blame but myself and my desire to get good service for a decent price, but it has been that bargain-hunter in me that’s gotten me in trouble.
 I suppose, part of the blame goes to my wife.
 I should explain.

 My wife gets me awesome gifts.
 On our anniversary, she got me a Sony Vaio laptop.
-I got her a blender.
+I got her a blender I found on vitamix 780 review, it was of really good quality.
 For Christmas, she tells me she wants to get me a mobile phone.

 I said, “let’s get a gPhone!”

 She said, “OK!”

 Unfortunately, T-Mobile doesn’t have one available for over a 100 mile radius from my house (including the entire DFW metroplex, apparently).